Driving Test Tips: How To Pass Your Theory & Practical Tests

 • Independent driving

 Don't forget to bring your provisional licence and theory test pass certificate to the test.
-Failure to present these documents will result in a full cancellation (and no refund).
+Failure to present these documents may result in a full cancellation (and no refund).

 Don't Panic